Floodplain Ordinances & Permit Forms

 The State of Maine's model floodplain management ordinances (in both Adobe Acrobat and HTML format) can be found here: Which ordinance is right for my town?

 If you would like to receive a floodplain management ordinance that has been specifically tailored for your community, please contact the Maine Floodplain Management Program.

 How does my town adopt a Floodplain Management Ordinance?

-Simple instructions (MS Word) showing how your community can adopt floodplain management regulations.
+Simple instructions (PDF 150KB) showing how your community can adopt floodplain management regulations.

 What changes have taken place in the state model floodplain ordinance since my town last adopted an ordinance?

 The following links will show you the year the changes were made to the state model and where in the ordinance the language was changed.